 III.
 What Major Steps Literature Reviews Require?

 - 1. Develop a review protocol.
 Protocols define the scope of studies that will be reviewed, the process through which studies will be identified, and the outcomes that will be examined.
-Protocols also specify the time period during which relevant studies will have been conducted, the outcomes to be examined in the review, and keyword strategies for the literature search.

 2. Identify relevant studies, often through a systematic search of the literature.